Legislation and Advocacy

 ALA’s Advocacy Efforts

 Much of ALA's advocacy efforts are coordinated through the ALA Office for Library Advocacy.
 The following are links to several of ALA’s library advocacy efforts: Advocacy University, Issues and Advocacy, and Advocacy and Legislation.
+See also Chapter Advocacy Exchange (free webinars presented by the ALA Chapter Relations Office and the ALA Office for Library Advocacy).

 In addition, be sure to sign up for the Washington Office’s District Dispatch Blog for news and alerts.